yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 This preamble is just a joke, but it's not so far from [the truth]({% pst 2015/may/2015-05-21-avoid-software-outsourcing-disaster %}).
 Of course, in bigger companies and bigger projects, the story will be different.
-But the outcome is almost always the same &mdash; it is
+But the outcome is almost always the same&mdash;it is
 [a disaster]({% pst 2015/jun/2015-06-15-software-outsourcing-survival-guide %}).

 {% quote All these reasons merely explain the consequences but never even touch the real problem %}